thl13-uakron/ObjectOriented-sp2018/finalProject/README.md

 				- Clergy
 				- Noblemen
 				- Soldiers
-			- Town buildings and assets, in the following categories:
+			- Town buildings and assets owned, in the following categories:
 				- Marketplaces
 				- Mills
 				- Palaces